vishnu869/M1_Air-Travel-Reservation/README.md

 `86900` | vishnu  | Able to add new passenger to the airline and display the same.
 Able to allot seats and passenger id to the passenger.
 Able to calculate the total price details. | X No     | X No   |X No   |Yes

-## Challenges Faced and How Was It Overcome

-1. IDE Challenges
-2. Writing some functionalities.
-It was resolved by debugging